wigqueel/Ask_me/README.md

 # askme

  [Ask.me](https://now-ask-me.herokuapp.com) is a platform that help people get a better insight on a friend, colligue or classmate.
-It allows to ask questions to users and read their responses, chat with friends, see what they like and stay in touch with them!
+It allows to ask questions to users and read their responses, chat with friends, see what they like and stay in touch with them!!

  ## installation